-You can use SQL to access existing datasets and their properties and edit both versioned and nonversioned datasets in enterprise geodatabases.
+You can use Structured Query Language (SQL) to access existing datasets and their properties and edit both versioned (traditional) and nonversioned datasets in enterprise geodatabases.

 You can also use SQL to create tables that can be registered with the geodatabase.
 These tables can contain nonspatial attributes and SQL spatial or raster types.